NoLtour/Uni-notes/Aerodynamics/1 Mathematical and Numerical concepts/curl of a vector.md

 ## Curl of a vector

-This is a vector which measures the vorticity of a point
+This is a vector which measures the vorticity of a point, for a 2D